Billl-11/Telkom-Bot/README.md

-# Bot Asisten Telkom menggunakan GPT-3.5 LLM
+# The Telkom Assistant Bot Wtih GPT-3.5 Large Language Model (LLM)

 ## Project Description
 This project aims to create an assistant bot that leverages the large language model GPT-3.5 (Large Language Model) to provide information about Telkom based on data from the telkom.co.id website.
 This bot will be deployed as a REST API with the ability to store user and bot conversations in a MySQL database.